pedrorijo91/onfido-document-FFAMS/README.md

 ![alt text](./diagrams/architecture_overview.png "General system architecture")

+Note that while it's not explicit in the diagram, the FFAMS, Alert Service, Classifier, Scoring Gateway, and Scoring models are all replicated.

 ### Alternative considerations

 Since there's no state in this system, this could potentially be a good use case for a serverless architecture.